XvisionAS/futureon-k8s-integration-template/README.md

 Do not hesitate to look at it and modify it if needed.

 Building image and pushing images is only require when a dependency change ( either in `Dockerfile`, or for example in one of `package.json`).

+### Developing with the Apple M1 or ARM CPU

+The `./devops.sh build` command currently includes the build parameter:

+* `--platform x86_64`

+so that the built images will run on TOC (see below) or on the default hardware at GCP / AWS / Azure.

+To run the built images on your local Mac/PC edit the `devops.sh` script to remove this or to control it with an environment variable.

 ## Checklist